-There was a time when mobile device management was only accessible to large corporations with deep pockets, but the changing software landscape means there is now an MDM tool available for practically every budget
+There was a time when mobile device management was only accessible to large corporations with deep pockets, but these days there's an MDM tool available for practically every budget

 As a general rule, if you run a business that has ten devices or more or if you have a number of smartphones and tablets that access your network remotely, MDM should be a serious consideration.